ProofLabDev/prooflab-rs/README.md

   prooflab-rs bash
 ```

-This will significantly speed up builds by reusing your local Rust package cache.
+This significantly speeds up builds by reusing your local Rust package cache.

 ## Quickstart

+### Creating a New Project

-To get started you can create a workspace for your project in prooflab-rs by running:
+Create a workspace for your project:

 ```sh
 cargo new <PROGRAM_DIRECTORY>
 ```

-You can test prooflab-rs for any of the examples in the `examples` folder.
-This include programs for:
+### Try the Examples

+prooflab-rs comes with several example programs in the `examples` directory that demonstrate different use cases:

-- Computing and reading the results of computing Fibonacci numbers.
+- **Fibonacci**: Computing and reading Fibonacci numbers
-- Performing RSA key verification.
-- Performing ECDSA program.
+- **RSA**: Key verification
+- **ECDSA**: Signature verification
-- Verification of a blockchain state diff.
+- **JSON**: Verification of blockchain state diffs
-- Computing the Sha256 hash of a value.
+- **SHA256**: Computing cryptographic hashes
-- Verifying a tendermint block.
-- Interacting with a user to answer a quiz.
+- **Tendermint**: Block verification
+- **ZK Quiz**: Interactive user quiz with zero-knowledge proofs

 ## Usage:

-To use prooflab-rs, users must specify a `main()` function whose execution is proven within the zkVM.
-This function must be defined within a `main.rs` file in a directory with the following structure:
+To use prooflab-rs, you must define a `main()` function that will be executed and proven within the zkVM.
+This function must be defined in a `main.rs` file with the following directory structure:

 ```
 .